NorfairKing/haskell-dangerous-functions/README.md

 ## Contributing

+**WANTED: Evidence of the danger in these functions.**
+If you can showcase an public incident with real-world consequences that happened because of one of these functions, I would love to refer to it in this document!

 If you know about another dangerous function that should be avoided, feel free to submit a PR!
 Please include: